cseanburns/electronic_resource_mgmt/src/13-user-experience.md

 Here, as we've learned before, workflows play an important role in applying mechanisms to track, report, and fix problems with electronic resource systems.
 [Browning (2015)][browning2015], for example, describes the use of [Bugzilla][bugzilla].
-This is software that's commonly used for software development for bug tracking and generating reports about broken code.
+This is an application that's commonly used for software development for bug tracking and generating reports about broken code.
 Once problems are identified, tools like Bugzilla can be used to categorize and to facilitate quick solutions.
+It's an interesting and novel adaptation of an application designed for a different purpose, but it highlights an important takeaway;
-There are thus two key types of data that provide insights into UX: data about usage and data about breakage.
+there are thus two key types of data that provide insights into UX: data about usage and data about breakage.
 Whereas usage data helps us understand how users interact with a system and what they do ([Fry, 2016][pennington2016]), breakage data focuses on identifying errors or issues that users encounter, as described by Browning (2015).
 Both kinds of data are crucial and combining both perspectives offers a more comprehensive understanding of user experience.